 To create this look, hold your hair flat and secure three bobby pins parallel to each other on each side of your head.

 Messy buns have a reputation for being basic—but they don’t have to be!
 Add a few bobby pins to the mix to give your look a bit of panache.
+Complete your look with a few spritzes of light-hold hairspray like Pureology Style + Protect Soft Finish Hairspray.

 Looking to enhance your half-up hairstyle?
 Swap out your traditional hair tie and lock in your look by using bobby pins to create a triangle design.
 Start by taking two even sections of hair from each side of your head and crossing them over each other at the back of your head.
 Take two bobby pins and slide them in horizontally over the crossed section.